pactflow/ci-cd-workshop/setup_ci/05_configure_webhook.md

     1. Select the "Settings" tab.
     1. Under the API Authentication section, click "COPY TOKEN".

 1. Create a Pactflow secret for the Travis token.
-The following steps can be run from your local machine, but you can also do this through the Pactflow UI.
+The following commands can be run from your local machine, but you can also do this through the Pactflow UI.

     ```
     export TRAVIS_TOKEN=<paste your travis token here>